tpratap/URL_Shortner/README.md

 The webpage will still exist at the longer URL—the shortened URL is simply a  **shortcut**  to make the link easier to manage.

 ## Let's shorten a URL!
 Even if you've never shortened a URL, it's very easy.
-We're going to use >URL_Shortner, but the process will be similar when using other shortening services.
+We're going to use [>URL_Shortner](https://hly.herokuapp.com/), but the process will be similar when using other shortening services.
-The basic process is to copy the long URL into the URL shortner, and it will give you a shorter URL.
+The basic process is to copy the long URL into the URL shortener, and it will give you a shorter URL.
 The exact steps are below:

- 1. Go to any website (you can use this link if you want).
+ 1. Go to any website (you can use this [link](https://www.google.com/maps/place/Beasley's+Chicken+and+Honey/@35.777025,-78.638112,15z/data=!4m2!3m1!1s0x0:0x9ede9af11fda231a)  if you want).
 Websites with longer URLs are the best candidates for URL shortening, although any site will work.
  2. Select the URL in the address bar and copy it.
 You can use the keyboard shortcut Ctrl+C  to copy it.

- 3. Go to URL Shortner and signup, click on Dashboard paste the URL into the space provided, using the keyboard shortcut Ctrl+V to paste it.
+ 3. Go to URL Shortner and [signup](https://hly.herokuapp.com/signup/), click on Dashboard paste the URL into the space provided, using the keyboard shortcut Ctrl+V to paste it.

- 4. Click on Generate, shorten link will appear copy it and paste it in browser.
+ 4. Click on **Generate**, shorten link will appear copy it and paste it in browser.

 ##  So what can you do with a shortened URL?